Bylaws of Advisory Neighborhood Commission 2B

 Section 2 — The Commission shall consider and adopt a budget outlining revenues and expenditures planned for each fiscal year.
 The budget may include unbudgeted reserves.
 The budget shall be approved in final by a simple majority vote at a public meeting within a month from the date that the Commission is informed of its annual appropriation.
 The Commission may amend the budget by simple majority vote at any time during the fiscal year.

 Section 3 — The Treasurer shall prepare financial reports outlining expenses and revenues for approval by the Commission in a public meeting on a quarterly basis.
+Preparation may be delegated to a Commission staff member.
 The report shall be prepared in accordance with the requirements of the Auditor of the District of Columbia.

 Section 4 — The signature of two officers shall be required on all drafts, money orders, and expenditures of the Commission.
 An officer may not sign a draft, money order, or expenditure intended for the reimbursement of expenses which she/he incurred.